surmaimukherjee/binge_watch/README.md

   5.It has a beautiful UI and a very minimal design.

-It is hosted live on Netlify at https://2kl6n.csb.app/
+It is hosted live on https://2kl6n.csb.app/